Swim across Lake Ontario to raise money for World Wildlife Fund Canada

 Robert is on the board of an environmental organization dedicated to cleaning up and protecting the Great Lakes.
 Robert is also an elite open water swimmer who has swam across Lake Titicaca (Bolivia), the Straits of Magellan (Chile), Bonifacio Channel (Italy), the Alcatraz Island (USA), the Bay of Naples from Capri to Naples (Italy) and swam over 25 hours across Lake Geneva from Switzerland to France.

 During an 8-day period in November, he established the Cold Crusade.
 He completed a 1.5 km swim on November 16th in 1.8°C water in 20 minutes and an Ice Kilometer swim on November 23rd in 3°C water in 15 minutes 35 seconds, both in Lake Ontario.

 All the while, he helps Madhu Nagaraja administer GLOW and support the growing open water swimming community of Lake Ontario.

-His schedule for 2021 and 2022 includes Swimming Lake Erie and Lake Ontario, the English Channel, Beagle Channel in Chile and Cape Horn in Chile as well as the 45.9 km 20 Bridges Manhattan Island Swim in New York and his Cold Crusade.
+His schedule for 2021 and 2022 includes Swimming Lake Erie and Lake Ontario, Angel Island, Beagle Channel in Chile and Cape Horn in Chile as well as the 45.9 km and his Cold Crusade.

 2019 World Open Water Swimming Man of the Year Nomination